-The protocol used is OpenID (https://openid.net/what-is-openid/) which facilitates verification of a user by established login procedures.
-OpenID is used by several major tech companies.
-It’s validated, secure, and well supported.
+The protocol used is OpenID, which facilitates verification of a user by established login procedures, its used by several major tech companies.
+It is validated, secure, and well supported.

-CalTopo receives electronic identifying information that is unique to the user which could be a number/letter string or an e-mail address.
+CalTopo receives an electronic identifying information that is unique to the user, it could be a number/letter string or an e-mail address.
 We use that unique ID to set up your CalTopo account.
 We cannot see your e-mail account, your fantasy football team, or any information saved with that group.